 The safety of residents, visitors and contractors is crucial and our building managers have clear responsibilities to ensure this.
 Their role includes:

-• Providing lift keys, which hold the doors open so the lift can be loaded at the removalists’ own pace.
+Providing lift keys, which hold the doors open so the lift can be loaded at the removalists’ own pace. - Providing lift blankets to cover the walls of the lift when furniture is being moved up or down.

-Our building managers monitor every move, ensuring removalists keep to the dedicated routes, don’t block passageways, take care with large pieces of furniture and whitegoods, and don’t leave unattended items in thoroughfares and lifts that can pose a tripping or obstruction risk.
+Our building managers monitor every move, ensuring removalists keep to the dedicated routes, don’t block passageways, take care of large pieces of furniture and white goods, and don’t leave unattended items in thoroughfares and lifts that can pose a tripping or obstruction risk.

 3. Maintaining ‘house rules’